bryanjeremysmith/social-network-api/README.md

 ## Description

-This Social Network API allos users to publicly communicate with each other by creating thoughts and reactions to those thoughts.
+This Social Network API allows users to publicly communicate with each other by creating thoughts and reactioning to those thoughts.
 This project uses MongoDB, Mongoose, and we use Insomnia to insert data into our database.

 ## Table of Contents